romeerez/orchid-orm/docs/src/guide/where.md

 For `text`, `varchar`, `string`, and `json` columns.

-`json` is stored as text, so it has text operators.
+`json` is stored as text, so it also has text operators.
 Use the `jsonb` type for JSON operators.

 Takes a string, or sub-query returning string, or raw SQL expression as well as other operators.

+`%` and `_` chars in the input are escaped so the data entered by the user cannot affect the search logic.

 ```ts
 db.table.where({